HEFTIEProject/zarr-benchmarks/docs/index.md

 time on the x-axis and compression ratio on the y-axis.
 Each compressor is represented with a different colour/symbol, and larger markers represent higher compression levels.
-The compression ratio is the ratio of the data size when loaded into memory (e.g., for an array with data type `uint8` and 16 elements, the data size is 16 bytes), and the data size when compressed and stored.
+The compression ratio is the ratio of the data size when loaded into memory (e.g., for an array with 16 bit unsigned integer data type and 16 elements, the data size is 32 bytes), and the data size when compressed and stored.
 Higher compression ratios mean lower stored data sizes.

 ![Write time vs compression ratio for different compressors and compression levels with the quickest compressors taking 1 to 2 seconds with compression ratios of ~1.5.
 Increasing the compression level does not increase the compression ratio by much while taking much longer](assets/write_single.png)